RHUL-Team-19/api-oaxaca-com/resources/menu/README.md

 ```
 menuMeal {
   meal_id: ID!
+  name: String!
+  price: Float!
+  description: String!
+  is_vegan: Boolean!
+  is_vegetarian: Boolean!
+  does_contain_egg: Boolean!
+  does_contain_soy: Boolean!
+  does_contain_fish: Boolean!
+  does_contain_lactose: Boolean!
+  does_contain_wheat: Boolean!
+  does_contain_nuts: Boolean!
+  does_contain_gluten: Boolean!
+  does_contain_dairy: Boolean!
+  image_url: String!
 }
 ```
 This package defines a menu meal model - which represents a meal (which is on